 Thanks to Maddie’s Fund, they help MHCR provide medical care for permanent fosters, including some of Michelle’s past and current hospice foster dogs.

-On the day I write this, I currently have six dogs here.
-Runway, a Shih Tzu, Cody, a Shih Tzu, and Dude, a Shih Tzu, Kelly, a Shih Tzu, Vee, a Shih Tzu, Hellen a Shih Tzu are all blind dogs.
+On the day I write this, I currently have five dogs here.
+Cody, a Shih Tzu, and Dude, a Shih Tzu, Kelly, a Shih Tzu, Vee, a Shih Tzu, Hellen a Shih Tzu are all blind dogs.
 They are up for comfort/hospice care, most generously helped by a Maddie’s Fund Grant.

 For this post, I want to describe a day in the life of a hospice or permanent foster caretaker.
 Hospice or permanent fostering provides a home and care for homeless dogs who are very old or very ill and will not be placed for adoption.
 Some of these dogs may also have mobility problems, be incontinent, or have difficulty eating.
 And while it may be difficult and truly heartbreaking at times, loving and caring for these special dogs means the world to me.